 In addition to our existing partnership with Palladium procuring, UK-Med storing and DFID exporting and supplying medicines to our UK-EMT programmes – our newly granted Wholesale Distribution Authorisation (WDA) licence will allow us to manage the entire medical product supply chain in house on smaller UK-Med emergency responses.
 This is an important step forward in our journey to becoming an independent and more self-sufficient medical emergency relief NGO.

-UK-Med’s Pharmacist Claire Simpson says: ‘This drastically changes what we can do.
-Previously we’ve responded to medical emergencies by contributing specialist personnel – as seen with our input to the EMT measles outbreak response in Samoa in 2019 in partnership with the Australian Medical Assistance Team (AUSMAT); and the 2020 EMT COVID-19 response in the Rohingya Refugee Camps in Bangladesh with the International Office of Migration (IOM).
+UK-Med’s Pharmacist Claire Simpson says: ‘This drastically changes what we can do – previously we could respond to non-UK-EMT funded programmes but only by contributing medical personnel – which we’ve done with great success through our response to the measles outbreak in Samoa in 2019 in partnership with the Australian Medical Assistance Team (AUSMAT) and the 2020 COVID 19 response in the Rohingya Refugee Camps in Bangladesh with the International Office of Migration (IOM).
 However, this extended WDA licence means UK-Med could in theory respond in full to any upcoming medical emergency with a field hospital, personnel and now medicines.’